 What Should I Do If My Kid Gets a Blister?

-So what can you do when your kid is getting blisters?
+So what can you do when a child keeps getting blisters on feet, heels, or their ankles?
 If your child is getting uncomfortable blisters, the two main areas of focus you can jump into are treatment and prevention.
 Let’s take a closer look.

 Treatment: How to Treat Children’s Blisters